Last Updated: 2 months ago

 Dietary Needs of the Bombay Cat

 Like all cats, the Bombay is a carnivore and therefore needs a diet that is high in good-quality protein.
-These sources of protein can include chicken, foul, beef, or salmon.
+These sources of protein can include chicken, fish, beef, or salmon.

 With so much advertising, people tend to focus on ingredients, but the nutrients are more important, namely protein and fat.